 (5) *Onset/glide >> Onset, Max-IO >> Ident[son] >> *Nuc/glide

 Finally, a few words about study limitations are in order.
 Although the small number of participants must be acknowledged as a limitation of this study, it is likely that a larger sample would not alter the finding that postconsonantal glides can be parsed in the onset in Sonoran Spanish.
 Further research is needed to determine whether variation regarding the affiliation of postconsonantal prevocalic glides can also be found in other dialects.
-This study should be replicated with additional subjects (controlled for sex, age, linguistic profile), and, for comparative purposes, with speakers of dialects that do not allow onset glides.
+This study should be replicated with additional subjects (controlled for gender, age, linguistic profile), and, for comparative purposes, with speakers of dialects that do not allow onset glides.

 6. Conclusion

 This study examined the syllabic affiliation of prevocalic glides in Sonoran Spanish.
 Since glides are licit in the onset (i.e., no onset strengthening in Sonoran Spanish), a postconsonantal, prevocalic glide could be potentially parsed as the second segment of a complex onset in this variety.
 Experimental evidence showed that Sonoran speakers produced the GVG sequence at least some of the time and thus it is possible for it to be parsed as the second segment in a complex onset.
-Furthermore, acoustic analyss demonstrated that pre-vocalic segments are longer after palatal consonants and the duration increase was shown to be due to lengthening of the onset (a strategy to avoid an illicit sequence).
+Furthermore, acoustic analyses demonstrated a tendency for pre-vocalic segments to be longer after palatal consonants and the duration increase was shown to be due to lengthening of the onset (a strategy to avoid an illicit sequence).
 Glides can be variably parsed in a complex onset.
 We conclude that the affiliation debate has been oversimplified by considering either an onset or a nuclear parse.

 Additionally, onset glides in Sonoran Spanish provide evidence for cross-dialectal and intra-dialectal variation in syllabic affiliation.
 It is shown that an optimality theoretic model can capture and explain the sources of internal variation as competing factors which result in variation in output parsing.